-One of the characteristics of the mineralized zone, in both the intrusion and its footwall rocks, is that rocks grading over one gram gold per tonne are in some instances interspersed with intervals of low gold concentration (sometimes below the detection limit of 0.05 ppm) up to several metres thick, even though the silicate alteration is the same.
+One of the characteristics of the mineralized zone, in both the intrusion and its footwall rocks, is that rocks grading over one gram gold per tonne are in some instances interspersed with intervals of low gold concentration (sometimes below the analytical detection limit) up to several metres thick, even though the silicate alteration is the same.
 The intervals with low gold concentration generally have less diorite and are less brecciated.
 An interpretation is that these intervals are less permeable domains and therefore somewhat less mineralized, or alternatively, the less altered rocks may possibly be mega breccia fragments that contain less gold.
 The lower grade intervals are included in the weighted average gold concentration calculation because they are an inseparable part of the contact zone between the intrusion and its footwall.
 Moreover, there are some intervals, up to a few metres in core length, with grains of visible gold with local silicic alteration with or without attendant sulphide minerals.

 In general, although there are sections of the mineralized zone that have several per cent pyrite and arsenopyrite over several metres, the overall sulphide concentration of the mineralized zone is probably less than 2%.
 The abundance of silica and paucity of carbonate indicate that the mineralized zone is on a high silica fluid cooling path.

 The drilling sections from east to west are set out in the attached pdf file and a summary of the drilling results is listed in the following table.

 Summary of weighted average grade of gold in all of the drill holes from the Vickers Target to date, completed in 2012, 2013 and 2014 (to date), including all continuous intervals of variable average grade.